 However, regardless of the reasons for your dismissal, you have certain rights.
 These vary somewhat from state to state, but there are a number of things to which you may be entitled.
 These are explained in greater detail here but may include the following:

 Of course, if you were wrongfully dismissed from your job, you may also be able to pursue compensation for your unfair treatment.
 This could even result in your job being reinstated.
-An attorney can advise you further about your options and may be able to guide you through the process.
+A Los Angeles wrongfully termination attorney can advise you further about your options and may be able to guide you through the process.